Magic Mind: From under $1M to over $50M run-rate in 5 years

 Co-directed with the creator.
 Reviewed.
 Revised.
 Approved.
 Nothing shipped without sign-off.

 A custom ecosystem of connected spreadsheets and scripts.
-An 84-column CRM designed from scratch.
+A bespoke CRM designed from scratch.

 What Five Years Taught Us